 So what did the index find?
 Even auditing the first supply tier — where clothes are sewn together and finished — is problematic, Moore says, because there is often so much subcontracting and sub-subcontracting, sometimes to homeworkers.

 And beyond it, things get considerably worse.
 “When we started asking to drill down below sewing factories, companies didn’t seem to know,” Moore says.
 Only two of the surveyed companies published details of second-tier suppliers, which include fabric and yarn mills.
 And more than half published no details of monitoring processes for raw materials such as cotton.

 This lack of transparency at yarn and raw material level could cover all manner of sins, from workers’ rights to pollution caused by dyeing.
 Cotton production can involve large-scale pesticide and water use, and human rights abuses such as the use of child labour.
 Production of the textile fibre rayon can cause deforestation.
-“The global nature of the fashion industry means products move about,” Moore says.
-The labour and fabric behind just one T-shirt span continents.
-Companies could easily get this information, but they don’t seem to be doing so, she says.

 For example, the technology used to buy and sell fabric or cotton could also help track transactions across supply chains, she says.
 “The tech and the information is out there.
 It’s just a matter of bringing it together, but companies aren’t going to do that unless we tell them to.”